Universal Credit will replace Housing Benefit for most working age claimants from 22 November.

 Please check that you have provided the evidence required as your application cannot be processed without it.
 The evidence checklist is on page 27 of the form.

-We aim to decide complete applications within 14 days.
+We aim to process complete applications within 14 days.
 If we need further information to support your claim we will contact you, please ensure we have a contact number on your claim form.
 This will speed up the processing of your claim.

 We will let you know when your claim has been assessed.